linrongbin16/lin.vim/README.md

 Please open issue/PR for anything about lin.vim.

+Please open PR to this [Feature Wish List]() page for any wish or don't want list, to submit your suggestions about lin.vim.

 Like lin.vim?
 Consider

 <a href="https://www.buymeacoffee.com/linrongbin16" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>